tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

   - keeping documents minimal and focusing them on complementing code and conversation, documents can stay connected to the project.

 - **What is model driven design?**
+  - a domain model is not a particular diagram, it is the idea that the diagram is intended to convey.
+It is not just the knowledge in a domain's expert's head.
+It is a rigorously organized and selective abstraction.
+  - a model is a selectively simplified and consciously structured form of knowledge.
+An appropriate model makes sense of information and focuses it on a problem.
+  - The utility of a model in domain-driven design
+    - **the model and the heart of the design shape each other**.
+It is the intimate link between the model and the implementation that makes the model relevant and ensures that the analysis that went into it applies to the final products.
+    - **the model is the backbone of a language used by all team members**.
+    - The model is distilled knowledge

   - 35-40 How to make modeling relevant to the the goals of a software project:
   - ModelDriven Design.
 47-50?
   - Why models matter to users?